idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 ## How will I measure my success?

+Acting is easy, but results are hard.
+Here are the results I measure.

 ### Coach, empower, build inclusive and supportive culture

 - Employee surveys (MS poll, Amazon connections, Amazon tech survey, Amazon Forte)